 4. Hit at Your Opponent’s Feet

 A ball at the feet is a very difficult ball to return without popping it up.
 If you’re dinking with your opponents, hit it at their feet.
-If your opponents is in the transition area between the non-volley line and the baseline, hit the ball at their feet.
+If your opponents are in the transition area between the non-volley line and the baseline, hit the ball at their feet.
 If they are near the baseline, keep them pinned back and hit the ball at their feet.
 Adhering to this simple strategy will surely make you a better doubles pickleball player.

 5. Serve with More Depth